Tree Safety Fundamentals: Tips to Spot a Tree in Danger of Falling

 FAQs

-What can I do to tell when a tree is in the risk of falling?
+How can I tell whether a tree is at danger of falling?

-Do I have the ability to remove the tree at risk of falling myself?
+Can I remove a tree that is at risk of falling myself?

-It is not recommended to cut down a tree which could fall yourself.
-Tree removal can be dangerous and requires special equipment and expertise.
-It is best to call in a professional tree removal service like Christchurch Arborist.
+It is not recommended to cut down a tree which is at risk of falling yourself.
+Tree removal can be dangerous and requires special equipment and knowledge.
+It is best to contact a professional tree removal service like Christchurch Arborist.

 Conclusion